standardco/espen-collect/docs/WINDOWS-DEV-SETUP.md

-# Developing ODK Collect on Windows
+# Developing ESPEN Collect on Windows

 ## Overview
 Most ODK devs are using OS X or Linux.
 Occasionally problems surface for Windows users due to code changes or tool changes.
 Such problems commonly include file path separators and file permissions differences from Linux/OSX.
 However in general it is possible to develop ODK using Android Studio on Windows.